Frequently Asked Questions

-Do we need to include our 990 or audited financial statements with our proposal?No, please do not submit this documentation.
-Save the paper and the postage.
+Do we need to include our 990 or audited financial statements with our proposal?No. The online process will not accept these documents.
+We do require:

 When do we find out if our proposal was funded?Applicants will be notified of the Board of Trustees’ decisions by the end of March or September.

 What are the grant stipulations?All organizations are required to submit a narrative and financial report regarding the outcome and use of their grant 90 days after the end of the grant period.
 If a final report cannot be submitted at that time, then a progress report must be sent annually until the project is completed.
 Please click here for reporting guidelines.

 Where can we find your audited financial statements?Please click here to see the foundation's 2013 financial report.